 If you’ve answered ‘yes’, we must stop you there and point out these important considerations:

-- The Ofqual regulated First Aid at Work qualifications covers first aid provision for adults only.
+- The Ofqual regulated First Aid at Work qualifications covers first aid provision from the onset of puberty into adulthood.

 - If your primary job role is to care for children, as a first aider, you still have a responsibility to administer first aid to any adults on site, including fellow colleagues, parents and carers.